jmdns/jmdns/README.md

 # JmDNS

-This is an implemenation of multi-cast DNS in Java.
+This is an implementation of multi-cast DNS in Java.
 It supports service discovery and service registration.
 It is fully interoperable with Apple's Bonjour.